Pocketknife: Lock-blade knives

+Pocket knife “Yatagan” with backspring made by the Mongin cutlery in Biesles (Haute-Marne).

 Knives with locking blades, often referred to as lock-blade knives or clasp knives, have a locking mechanism that locks the blade into its fully opened position.
 This lock must be released in a distinct action before the knife can be folded.
 The lock-blade knife improves safety by preventing accidental blade closure while cutting.
 It is this locking blade feature that differentiates the lock-blade knife from either the peasant knife or the slipjoint spring-back knife.
 Locking knives also tend to be larger: it is easier to fit a lock into a larger frame, and larger knives are more likely to be used for more forceful kinds of work.
 The cost of a locking mechanism is also proportionally less than it would be on a smaller, and generally cheaper, knife.

 Lock-blade knives have been dated to the 15th century.
 In Spain, one early lock-blade design was the Andalusian clasp knife popularly referred to as the navaja.
 Opinel knives use a twist lock, consisting of a metal ferrule or barrel ring that is rotated to lock the blade either open or closed.
 In the late 20th century lock-blade pocketknives were popularized and marketed on a wider scale.
 Companies such as Buck Knives, Camillus, Case, and Gerber, created a wide range of products with locks of various types.
 The most popular form, the lockback knife, was popularized by Buck Knives in the 1960s, so much that the eponymous term "buck knife" was used to refer to lockback knives that were not manufactured by Buck.